epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-13-docker-void-xbps.markdown

 *	Void is using runit, as alternative init to systemd, sysvinit, or openrc.

+#### Test Bed

+1. Container: Docker

+2. Operating System: Artix (OpenRC )

+3. Window Manager: Herbstluftwm

 This container is built using <code>voidstrap</code> metapackage.

 Since we are going to use docker again, you can read a common overview here.

 *	[Docker - Flow for Learning Linux Distribution][local-docker-flow]

+Of course you can use virtualization, the issue is distraction.
+We need to avoid tendency to focus on GUI tools.
+At the same time, limiting the scope to CLI tools.
+Most of the time, CLI tools is considered lower level than the GUI one.

 -- -- --